 I teach graduate courses in the Department of Urban & Regional Planning at CU Denver, including Planning for Natural Hazards and Climate Change (URPL 6645), International Development Planning (URPL 6650), and Urban Sustainability (URPL 5040).* I am happy to share my syllabi for any of these classes, just contact me.

-I also co-direct of the International Planning Case Studies project, a collaboration between the University of Colorado Denver and the University of Michigan to provide practitioner-developed cases to international planning educators (read about the pedagogical approach of the IPCS project here).
-The library, available free of charge, includes cases on a wide variety of development topics and from cities and communities in different regions of the world.
+I also co-direct of the International Planning Case Studies project, a collaboration between the University of Colorado Denver and the University of Michigan to provide practitioner-developed cases to international planning educators.
+The library includes cases on a wide variety of development topics and from cities and communities in different regions of the world.
+You can read about the pedagogical approach of the IPCS project here.

 I also work with the National Disaster Preparedness Training Center to develop and deliver classes on all-hazards approaches to planning and emergency management.
 I teach several NDPTC courses including Community Resilience (AWR-228), Community Planning for Disaster Recovery (AWR-356) and Social Media for Natural Disaster Response and Recovery (PER-304).
 If you are interested in hosting one of these free, day-long trainings, please contact me.